fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 # DOI
 PMC_id_convert('10.1093/nar/gks1195')

-# Output data as a dataframe with a string representation displayed as well
+# Output data as a dataframe with dataframe displayed as well (will render in nice style in Jupyter)
+PMC_id_convert('PMC3531190,PMC3531191123,PMC3531191', return_df = True)

+# Output data as a dataframe and force a string representation to display, even in Jupyter
 print(PMC_id_convert('PMC3531190,PMC3531191123,PMC3531191', return_df = True))

 # Output data as a dataframe with the file named with a custom prefix